 Strategic decision making in managing international enterprises.
 General management problems in directing and controlling transnational companies, including entry, acquisitions and joint ventures.
-Cases and readings to acquaint students with worldwide business practices.
+Cases and readings to acquaint students with worldwide business prac-

 724. Seminar in the Entrepreneur (3)

 Prerequisites: Management 601 and 611.

 Examination of the entrepreneurial approach; concepts, theory and techniques of managerial innovation and implementation; analysis of entrepreneurial skills.
 725. Seminar in Industry Analysis and Competitive Strategy (3) Prerequisites: Management 601, Finance 615 and 616, Marketing 605.
 Concepts and tools for studying the structure of industries and implications for strategy formulation.
 Competition in different market environments: high technology, global, mature, and 726.
 Seminar in Policy Formulation (3) Prerequisites: Advancement to candidacy and consent of instructor.
 Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new developments.
 727. Seminar in Organizational Change and Development (3) Prerequisites: Management 601 and 611.
 Process of developing human resources and organizations.
 Theories of organizational development; tools and techniques, analysis of manpower and organizational development programs.
 (Formerly numbered Management 673.)
-728. Seminar in Business Planning (3) Prerequisites: Management 601, Finance 615, Marketing 605, and advancement to candidacy Strategic decision making, long-range forecasting, and corporate planning with major emphasis on product-market relationships.
+728. Seminar in Business Planning (3) Prerequisites: Management 601, Finance 615, Marketing 605, and advancement to Strategic decision making, long-range forecasting, and corporate planning with major emphasis on product-market relationships.
 729. Seminar in Organizational Issues (3) Prerequisites: Management 601 and 611.

-Issues in organizations in modern society: organization design, environmental interface, and 798.
-Special Study (1-3) Cr/NC/SP political processes.
+Issues in organizations in modern society: organization design, environmental interface. and political processes.
+790. Directed Readings in Management (3) Cr/NC Prerequisite: Advancement to candidacy.